 - Radiofrequency ablation--a minimally invasive endoscopic procedure to remove diseased cells from the esophagus before they become cancerous.
 The procedure requires moderate sedation and is typically painless with few side effects.

-- Direct Access Colonoscopy program--a program created through a partnership with UMCP and local gastroenterologists to help speed the process of scheduling a routine screening colonoscopy for certain patients, who if they meet certain screening criteria, can be scheduled to have a colonoscopy within days.
+- Direct Access Colonoscopy program--a program to help speed the process of scheduling a routine screening colonoscopy for certain patients, who if they meet certain screening criteria, can be scheduled to have a colonoscopy within days.
 For more information, click here.

 Patients using our services benefit from our high level of clinical expertise.